nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 To get started,

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed on your computer.
 Refer [here](https://nus-cs2103-ay2425s1.github.io/website/admin/programmingLanguages.html) for the specific version.

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T11-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for KonTActs.
+3. Copy the file to your chosen _home folder_ for KonTActs.

 4. Open a command terminal, `cd` into _home folder_ you put the jar file in, and enter `java -jar kontacts.jar` to run the application.